Arslaan-Thanedar/Stack-Learn-Universe-Env.PROD/README.md

 # Stack Learn Universe

-The Stack Learn Universe is a website that interconnects the multiple educational site and It will help to get the best possible blogs and docs of Computer Science contents.
-It is basically design for the newbie and which helps to kickstart and boost their career
+The Stack Learn Universe is an website that interconnects multiple educational sites and Provides a platform to access the most informative blogs and docs of Computer Science.
+It is basically designed for the begineers, to kickstart and boost their career in IT Industry.